 The fact is, no decent factory advertises that fact they make for leading brands.
-They never advertise who they work with as they would instantly loose this client and the confidence of the other leading brands they make for.
+They never advertise who they work with as they would instantly lose this client and the confidence of the other leading brands they make for.

 Factories are sworn under contract not to divulge who they make for and brands definitely don’t want to share with anyone where their products are made.

-If you find a supplier on a search engine like Alibaba or Google that claims to make for “XXX” well-known brand and even shows a photograph of the product, take it with the largest pinch of salt ever.
+If you find a supplier on a search engine like Alibaba or Google that claims to make for “XXX” a well-known brand and even shows a photograph of the product, take it with the largest pinch of salt ever.
 Anyone can pull a photo from the internet, stick their factory watermark over the top and claim they made it.

 Also, what you see on the internet, may not be what you actually get.
 Many factories use stock photos of beautiful factories that look very high tech and big, however offer low cost and tiny volumes.
-How can a factory invest so much in spotless production lines, employ thousands of workers and make top quality product and then charge you low costs with small volumes?
+How can a factory invest so much in spotless production lines, employ thousands of workers and make top quality products and then charge you low costs with small volumes?

 Often, the reality is a small factory that makes low-quality products, using market sourced fabrics and components and stock styles with little regard to ethics or quality.
 If you don’t have the luxury of visiting the factory, then you really need to do your due diligence and perhaps do an audit of the factory via a 3rd party before you start to invest in sampling.